Quick Reference

 LIKE

-Pattern matching. % = any characters, _ = one character.
+Pattern matching for text. % = any number of characters, _ = exactly one.

 SELECT * FROM employees WHERE name LIKE 'J%';